AshwinSaji10/Snake2D/README.md

 # Snake2D
-A Snake game created for a high school project
+A Snake game created as a high school project